nickbrandt/GitLab/doc/user/markdown.md

 ```

 <!--
-Note: The example below uses HTML to force correct rendering on docs.gitlab.com,
+The example below uses HTML to force correct rendering on docs.gitlab.com,
 Markdown is fine in GitLab.
 -->